GinnyN/wealthParkTest/README.md

 - To run it on local, please run `npm start`
 - To run the tests, please run `npm test`

+If you want to see the project online, you can access it at [https://ginnyn.github.io/]()

 Any comments or questions please send an email to [satelliteg@gmail.com]()

 Thanks a lot for allow me this opportunity.